 You can implement a web-based softphone by building a top bar app in the Support agent interface.
-A top bar app is an app that the agent can open from the right side of the top bar.
-Example:

 - Access to user-level context but not ticket-level context

-Re-size the app's height and width using the Apps framework's resize action.
+- Adjust the app's height and width using the Apps framework's resize action.

-Send notifications to the top bar app from the telephony system or platform.
+- Send notifications to the top bar app from the telephony system or platform.

-Use the notification endpoint with the Apps framework's popover action.
+- Use the notification endpoint with the Apps framework's popover action.

-Make sure the softphone can be manually toggled on and off by the agent.
+- Ensure the softphone can be manually toggled on and off by the agent.